19 equal temperament: Interval size

-A possible variant of 19-ED2 is 93-ED30, i.e. the division of 30:1 in 93 equal steps, correspondig to a stretiching of the octave by 27.58¢, which improves the approximation of most natural ratios.
+A possible variant of 19-ED2 is 93-ED30, i.e. the division of 30:1 in 93 equal steps, corresponding to a stretching of the octave by 27.58¢, which improves the approximation of most natural ratios.

 Scale diagram

-Because 19 is a prime number, repeating any fixed interval in this tuning system cycles through all possible notes; just as one may cycle through 12-EDO on the circle of fifths, since a fifth is 7 semitones, and number 7 does not divide 12 evenly (7 is coprime to 12).
+Because 19 is a prime number, repeating any fixed interval in this tuning system cycles through all possible notes; just as one may cycle through 12-EDO on the circle of fifths, since a fifth is 7 semitones, and number 7 is coprime to 12.